Met Office issues warning for 'very strong winds' in north-east - Evening Express

-The Met Office has issued a weather warning for very strong winds across the whole of the north-east.
+The Met Office has updated a weather warning for very strong winds across the whole of the north-east.

-Inland gusts of up to 65-75mph with gusts of 80mph in exposed locations are expected to hit the region between between noon on Monday and 3pm on Tuesday.
+Inland gusts of up to 65-75mph with gusts of 80mph in exposed locations are expected to hit the region between between 9am tomorrow and 6am on Tuesday.

 A statement on the forecaster’s website said: “Very strong winds are expected to move eastwards across the north of Scotland on Monday, likely strengthening over north-eastern parts of Scotland and the Northern Isles overnight and into Tuesday morning.